Asha20/flou/docs/src/README.md

 ### What is Flou?

-Flou is a [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) for describing flowcharts.
+Flou is a [domain-specific language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) for describing flowcharts.
 It is also a CLI of the same name that renders the previously mentioned flowchart description into an SVG file.

 Flou's goal is to offer a textual representation of flowcharts.